Oracle third-party support is:

 These third-party vendors service a range of Oracle products, including databases, middleware, and enterprise applications, to help keep systems stable and secure outside of Oracle’s official support channels.

-In practice, this means an organization with Oracle Database or applications like E-Business Suite (EBS), PeopleSoft, JD Edwards, or Siebel can contract a non-Oracle firm to receive help desk support, bug fixes, and other maintenance services.
+In practice, an organization with Oracle Database or applications like E-Business Suite (EBS), PeopleSoft, JD Edwards, or Siebel can contract a non-Oracle firm to receive help desk support, bug fixes, and other maintenance services.

 Typical Services Provided: Third-party support providers aim to replicate and often augment the kind of assistance Oracle offers, minus new product upgrades.